top of page

 Patterns and Designs: The Clues Hidden in Monochrome

 While a team’s colours are crucial identifiers, the patterns and designs of the kits also offer clues.
-For instance, if you see a kit featuring the distinctive red shirts with white sleeves, it would likely correspond to teams like Arsenal, Ajax, Braga or Rotherham.
-When displayed in black and white, it might transform into any team with this contrast in shirt and sleeves, could this even be mistaken for claret and blue of Villa, Burnley or West Ham?
+For instance, if you see a kit featuring distinctive red shirts with white sleeves, it likely corresponds to teams like Arsenal, Ajax, Braga, or Rotherham.
+When displayed in black and white, it could be mistaken for any team with a similar contrast in shirt and sleeves.
+This confusion might even extend to the claret and blue of Aston Villa, Burnley, or West Ham.

 High angle view of a vintage football kit collection in black and white